hashicorp/consul/website/source/api/query.html.md

          where the query was executed from.
 For HTTP the source IP is the remote peer's IP address or the value of the X-Forwarded-For header with the header taking precedence.
-For DNS the source IP is the remote peer's IP address or the value of the ENDS client IP with the EDNS client IP taking precedence.
+For DNS the source IP is the remote peer's IP address or the value of the EDNS client IP with the EDNS client IP taking precedence.